insanekinge/insanekinge/README.md

  <summary><h3>👨‍💻 Vlad's Coding Journey</h3></summary>
   I started out as a frontend developer in Moscow from 2021 to 2022, cutting my teeth on layouts and markup.
 Then I transitioned into backend development, diving deep into CMS like MODX and Bitrix.
 By 2023, I went full freelance, building complete websites—from a jewelry e-commerce shop called Paradox to a consulting project Swoi-Development, a booking platform Synergy-Travel, automotive service sites, and more.

   Now, I’m pushing toward opportunities with big tech companies across Russia and Europe.
 Ready for bigger challenges and new offers.
-The journey’s just getting started.